Ireland–NATO relations: Background: Irish stance on military alliances prior to NATO's founding

 Ireland's fulfillment to the letter of the rules of neutrality has been questioned.
 Ireland supplied important secret intelligence to the Allies, for instance, the date of D-Day was decided on the basis of incoming Atlantic weather information, some of it supplied by Ireland but kept from Germany.
 Ireland also secretly allowed Allied aircraft to use the Donegal Corridor, making it possible for British planes to attack German U-boats in the mid-Atlantic.
 While both Axis and Allied pilots who crash landed in Ireland were interned, downed Royal Air Force airmen were repatriated.

-Ireland continued their policy of military neutrality during the Cold War, though the country aligned economically and politically with the west and joined the European Communities (EC) in 1973.
-Following the end of the Cold War the EC was transformed into the European Union, and a Common Foreign and Security Policy was adopted.
-Ireland sought recognition for its neutrality in EU treaties, and argued that its neutrality did not mean that Ireland should avoid engagement in international affairs such as peacekeeping operations.
-Since the enactment of the Lisbon Treaty, EU members are bound by TEU, Article 42.7, which obliges states to assist a fellow member that is the victim of armed aggression.
-It accords "an obligation of aid and assistance by all the means in [other member states'] power" but would "not prejudice the specific character of the security and defense policy of certain Member States" (neutral policies), allowing members to respond with non-military aid.
-Ireland's constitution prohibits participating in such a common defence.